 holds a leasehold of 20 years or more and the lease dictates that the title will be recorded in the county land records; or

-if the mobile home park in which the structure is located is a manufactured dwelling park or nonprofit co-op.
+if the mobile home park in which the structure is located is a manufactured dwelling park nonprofit co-op (i.e the park tenants also have an ownership stake in the land beneath the park).
 (ORS 446.626(1))

 Manufactured structures owned by the United States government and manufactured structures held as inventory for a builder or dealer are not required to have Ownership Documents recorded in MHODS.
 If the owner is a dealer of mobile homes, and the structure constitutes inventory for sale or lease, any security interests will be documented in the records of the Oregon Secretary of State. https://secure.sos.state.or.us/ucc/searchHome.action#